(II) Consider the track shown in Fig. 8–39. The section AB is one... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The principle of conservation of energy states that the total mechanical energy of an isolated system remains constant if only conservative forces are acting.
-In this scenario, the gravitational potential energy of the block at point A is converted into kinetic energy as it descends and into elastic potential energy when compressing the spring.
-Understanding this concept is crucial for analyzing the energy transformations throughout the block's motion.
+The principle of energy conservation states that energy cannot be created or destroyed, only transformed from one form to another.
+In this problem, the gravitational potential energy of the block at point A is converted into kinetic energy as it descends, and then into thermal energy due to friction as it slides from B to C. Understanding this concept is crucial for calculating the energy lost to friction.

 Recommended video: